TommyAGK/nvim/README.md

 I thank every single plugin writer for their efforts, without you.
 I would not be comfy.

+# Install
+* Clone this repo
+* Install npm
+* run install script included in repo
+    * I have not bothered writing a part to install npm for you, cuz i dont know what packet manager you have.

 # Hotkey overview!
 Common things